Chema22R/portfolio/README.md

 ## Setup and Run
 1. Download the source code
-2. Install the node modules executing `npm i` from inside the *client* folder
+2. Install the node modules executing `npm run i`
-3. Execute one of the following commands from inside the *client* folder
+3. Execute one of the following commands
     - `npm start` to run the application in live-reload mode (development)
     - `npm run build` to build the application (production)